 Offering a Unique Pilates Experience for Every Level

-Weekly Master Class Challenge yourself in this unique class, delivered in a supportive, small group environment.
-This class is ideal for Pilates Instructors, Teachers in training and Advanced Pilates students.
-Take time for yourself and your personal practice, learn advanced variations + refine current methods.
+Weekly Master Class Challenge yourself in this unique class, delivered in a supportive, small group setting.
+This class is ideal for Pilates Instructors, and Advanced Pilates students.
+Take time for you and your personal practice.
 Saturdays @1pm.
-Class size limited to 5pp.
-Pre-registration required.
+Class size limited to 4pp.
+Registration required.
 Call 520-299-6541.

 Balance .
 Core Strength

 Whether you're just beginning an exercise program, are recuperating from an injury or accident, or a fitness enthusiast, Pilates will benefit you.
 Experience the transformative power of Pilates.

 Privates & Semi-Privates

 Changing through Movement

 Learn your mind/body type.
 Learn a daily routine to improve health, increase energy, and feel happier.
 This interactive course based in Ayurveda, an ancient system of holistic health is an opportunity to create lasting changes in your life.
 Through a balanced diet, nutrition, meditation & movement, this lifestyle program takes you on a journey into healing and transformation.